 These are ALL an annoying part of air travel.

-As a frequent flyer, and former airline employee (a brief 2 years in IT, focused on baggage handling), I am amazed at everything travelers blame on the airline.
-Some things are absolutely the airlines fault (like giving your seat away and rude employees!
+As a frequent flyer, and former airline employee (focused on baggage handling technology), I am amazed at everything travelers blame on the airline.
+Some things are absolutely the airlines fault, such as giving your seat away, bad service, and rude employees!
 But airlines give blamed for everything, even the other problems that aren’t in their control and definitely not their fault.

 - Turbulence?
-Also, not the airline or pilot’s fault.
 Storms happen, some which can result in a bumpy flight.
 The pilot can request a higher altitude, or route change, but it is only a request.
 Sometimes, the only option is deal with the turbulence, or land immediately (not necessarily at the origin or destination airport).
+NOT THE AIRLINES FAULT

 - I was on a TSA tour in the PHL airport screening, where TSA showed me a full size (opened) bottle of liquid laundry detergent that was deemed hazardous and removed.
 There was massive paperwork for this one item, which allows the owners to submit a claim against it.
 Removing this one bottle also resulted in the luggage to miss its connecting flight.
 No airline personnel were allowed to touch the bag or contents while TSA had control.
 The airline is blamed for mishandled luggage, even while in TSA custody.

 - There are many convicted ex-TSA agents that are responsible for stealing items from luggage, here is one example.